jemunro/wehi-nextflow-training/module_4/README.md

 ## **Exercise 4**
 * The pipeline in [main.nf](main.nf) is incomplete.
 * We will work through completing the "TODO" sections of each process until the pipeline is complete
-* Note the use of the operator `.take(3)` on the channel `fastq_url_ch`.
-    * This will take just the first 3 items from the channel
-    * This is very useful to the purpose of testing and developing a pipeline

 ### **Exercise 4.1**
 1. Run [main.nf](main.nf)